List of Down with Webster concert tours: Tour dates

-Spring Tour 2010

-In Spring Tour 2010, Down with Webster supported Cute Is What We Aim For along with The Friday Night Boys and The Bigger Lights.
-They played 35 shows in the United States, beginning on May 11 and ending on June 19.

-Streets of Gold Tour

-Down with Webster opened for 3OH!3 in October and November 2010 in the Streets of Gold Tour.
-The tour began on October 14 in San Antonio and ended on November 24 in Albuquerque, New Mexico.

 WINtour 2011

 WINtour 2011 is a tour by Down with Webster to support their album, Time to Win, Vol. 2.
 It began on February 22 in Lethbridge, Alberta and ended on March 12 in Toronto, Ontario.
-Sweet Thing and 2AM Club are opening for DWW on this tour.
+Sweet Thing and 2AM Club are opened for the band on this tour.
 2AM Club replaced New Politics who were going to open but had a change of plans.